browserengineering/book/book/animations.md

  be applied *atomically* to all of the content under it; if it was applied separately to each of the child `CompositedLayer`s, the blending result on the screen would be potentially incorrect.

+You might think that all this means I chose badly with my flattening algorithm in the first place, but that is not the case.
+Render surface optimizations are just as necessary (and complicated to get right!) even with a "layer tree" approach, because it's so important to optimize GPU memory.

 [^only-overlapping]: Actually, only if there are at least two children *and* some of them overlap each other visually.
 Can you see why we can avoid the